hassanali167/hassanali167/README.md

 ## 🚀 Current Focus

-- Building **AI-powered security tools** for automated vulnerability scanning
+- Building **AI-powered security tools** for automated Pentesting tools
 - Optimizing **cloud infrastructure** with Proxmox and Kubernetes
 - Enhancing **CI/CD pipelines** for seamless deployments
-- Exploring **React** and **TypeScript** for modern web applications
 - Contributing to open-source DevOps and AI projects

 ---

 ## 📂 Featured Projects

-Here are some highlights from my 30+ GitHub repositories, showcasing my expertise in DevOps, AI, and automation:
+Here are some highlights from my GitHub repositories, showcasing my expertise in DevOps, AI, and automation:

 - 🔐 **[SecureDeploy](https://github.com/hassanali167/SecureDeploy)**
   An AI-powered GitHub repository vulnerability scanner built with **Python**, **Trivy**, and **Groq API (LLaMA 3)**.
 Automates security scans with a clean **Gradio** UI and generates remediation reports.